sunisho/shomediablog/content/post/india2016.md

 <img src="/blog/img/picnic.jpg" width="570" style="padding:5px;">
 </center>

 At night was the grand finale - the wedding ceremony.
-I, along with Iya's three other Mamas (or Uncles), had the privilege of walking her down the aisle under a flower canopy.
+I, along with Iya's three other Mamas (Uncles), had the privilege of walking her down the aisle under a flower canopy.
 We even got to wear the typical wedding turban.
-The bride and groom went through a two hour ritual on the altar, and then - after our side hijacked the Nikunj's foot (in lieu of stealing his shoe, given we utterly failed at that) and extorted him for money - ate their first meal together surrounded by the groom's, and at that moment onwards, the bride's, family.
+The bride and groom went through a two hour ritual on the altar, and then - after our side hijacked the Nikunj's foot (in lieu of <a href="http://thebigfatindianwedding.com/2014/joota-chupai-the-shoe-stealing-indian-wedding" target="blank">stealing his shoe</a>, given we utterly failed at that) and extorted him for money - ate their first meal together surrounded by the groom's, and at that moment onwards, the bride's, side of family.
 <center>
 <img src="/blog/img/ceremony-01.jpg" width="570" style="padding:5px;">
 </center>